ollls/netio/README.md

 ```

-IOChannel implemented for plain connection with TCPChannel and TLSChannel for TLS connection.
-All three methods implement convinient basic protocol which is meant to be used together with fs2.Stream.
+IOChannel implemented for plain connection with TCPChannel and TLSChannel for TLS connection respectively.<br> All three methods implement convinient basic protocol which is meant to be used together with fs2.Stream.

 Use case example:
 Here is example for incoming HTTP2 packet reader with fs2.Stream with netio interface.
 All it does it spits incomimg arbitatry data blocks into fs2 stream of HTTP2 packets represented as fs2.Chunk[Byte].